Australian Cobberdog Origin

 The authentic Australian Labradoodle was the brainchild and vision of Mellodie Woolley of Tegans (my daughter) back in the late eighties/early nineties.
 Together and independently we developed it with a series of intentional infusions from specific pure breeds at indicated stages and for special reasons to avoid a genetic dead end and for genetic diversity as well as to correct flaws in type or temperament as they appeared.

 There was no DNA health testing back then and it was basically a matter of "try it and see"!
 It was a huge global success but it suffered from over popularity in the hands of new breeders who bred for the wrong reasons, until finally its reputation was tarnished.
-The Australian Cobberdog is on the brink of the same fate in 2023.
+The Australian Cobberdog was on the brink of the same fate in 2023 and as with the Australian Labradoodle history, now there is a push to call The Australian Cobberdog, The American Cobberdog!! |

 How many breeds make up the Australian Cobberdog?

-In about 2002 Mellodie became very ill and was forced out of breeding for approximately ten years and I struggled to keep the vision alive.
+In about 2002 my daughter Mellodie (nee Angela Cunningham) became very ill and was forced out of breeding for approximately ten years and I struggled to keep the vision alive.
 I gathered together some authentic Australian Labradoodle bloodlines that had not been corrupted and added more infusions as I went along.
 Not many people know this, but when I submitted the developing pure breed for acknowledgement by the MDBA In 2011 it was under the name "Australian Labradoodle".
 The MDBA advised me that the name had such a stigma attached to it, that it would never be accepted by any pure dog breed registry in the world, including the MDBA. but they also said that my very lengthy submission and meticulous records would be accepted if I came up with a different name.

 In Australia, the Cobberdog's land of origin, your best buddy/friend/pal is your "cobber" so that is how the breed got its name.
 At one point I was trying to think of a word to go with 'Mate'.
 Then I realized that it's a weird sort of word Down Under, because Aussies use that same word to their best friend, but they also use the SAME word to someone they hate, just before they knock his block off!
 Nooo... that name would never do!
+After the MDBA accepted my breed, I then invited Tegans to participate and helped her to start breeding again by gifting her with a young adult proven female, Rutlands Wh Amelia, and several doses of frozen semen from my best stud dogs.
+This was NOT to repay her her for gifting me with my first two Australian Labradoodles years before as it is claimed by some.
+I purchased my first Labradoodle breeding stock from Ron Evans in Victoria, Australia.
+He had some very nice dogs and was up to the second generation Labradoodles, most of which he used in his favorite pastime of hunting water fowl.

 Can the Original Breeding Recipe Be Repeated or Repaired?

+Personally, I don't think it can, because it isn't possible to recreate the individual dogs that influenced the breed over the years.
+So there is no blueprint that can be followed.
 Most pure breeds have been around for hundreds and even thousands of years.
 So the Australian Cobberdog breed is still in its infancy.
 Tools such as DNA testing are certainly speeding up the breed development process, but it is expected that for some time to come there will be differences in the Cobberdogs being bred by various breeders who are still selecting for different traits along the way.
 The important thing is a unity of purpose amongst them all.
+To this end, I believed when I handed the reins over to the MDBA in 2012 that it would be a good thing to have my life's work under the control of one entity. |

 When a breed is still being developed, a grading system is used.
 The first cross between two different breeds is graded as an F1 (1st generation).
 The grades go upward to the 4th generation (F4) which is then considered to be a pure breed.
 During the process, if an F4 (or higher) is mated to a lower grade than itself, then the resulting progeny are all down graded according to the system used by the individual registry.

-Some breeders race through the generations so that they can boast that their stock are all 'pure bred' but this does not mean that their stock are in any way superior to lower grades and it should never be used as a yardstick to assess quality.
+Some breeders race through the generations so that they can boast that their stock are all beyond the 4 generations to be called 'pure bred' but this does not mean that their stock are in any way superior to lower grades and it should never be used as a yardstick to assess quality. |

 Benefits of an Open Stud Book